In Michigan, an LLC can be formed by following these steps:

 If a limited liability company (LLC) has any workers or if it is going to be required to submit any of the excise tax forms that are specified below, then it will need an EIN.The vast majority of new single-member LLCs that are going to be treated as disregarded companies will be required to get an EIN.Form SS-4, Application for Employer Identification Number, must be submitted when requesting an EIN for a limited liability company (LLC).

-What is the point of having an LLC?
+What are the benefits of having an LLC?

 What is better LLC or sole proprietorship?